flet-dev/website/blog/2023-02-06-standalone-flet-web-apps-with-pyodide.md

 <img src="/img/blog/pyodide/pyodide-logo.png" className="screenshot-50" />

-Imagine building single-page applications (SPA) entirely in Python and hosting them on your favorite hosting!
+You can quickly build awesome single-page applications (SPA) entirely in Python and host them everywhere!
+No HTML, CSS or JavaScript required!

 ## Quick Flet with Pyodide demo